Direct answer

 - Choosing a familiar term that does not fit the context of the stem

-- Confusing outputs with outcomes and value chain vs value stream ideas
+- Confusing outputs with outcomes and value chain with value stream concepts

-- Spending too long on one question and rushing the end
+- Spending too long on one question and rushing the final section

-- Practicing only untimed quizzes and skipping full exam simulations
+- Practicing only untimed quizzes and avoiding full exam simulations

 Readiness signals (if/then rules)